 The cash-flows relating to provisions for claims outstanding shall include the compensation payments relating to the claims accounted for in the gross provisions for claims outstanding of the insurance or reinsurance undertaking ceding risks.
 The cash-flows relating to premium provisions shall include all other payments.

 D.2.9 Material changes in the assumptions made in the calculation of technical provisions compared to the previous reporting period

-Two best estimate reserving assumptions were updated in response to annual validation outgo:
+Lapse rate updates were processed for the following product groups in response to annual validation outgo: